 - Always begin by testing for the "GenuineIntel," message in the EBX, EDX, and ECX registers when the CPUID instruction is executed with EAX equal to 0.
-If the processor is not genuine Intel, the feature identification flags may have different meanings than are described in Section "CPUID-CPUID Identification" in IA-32 Intel Architecture Software Developer's Manual, Volume 2A. - Test feature identification flags individually and do not make assumptions about undefined bits.
+If the processor is not genuine Intel, the feature identification flags may have different meanings than are described in Intel documentation. - Test feature identification flags individually and do not make assumptions about undefined bits.